sarthak268/sarthak268.github.io/_pages/psychology_of_money.md

 ---
 layout:     page
-title:      Paul Graham Essays
+title:      The Psychology of Money by Morgan Housel

-permalink:  /bookshelf/paul_graham/
+permalink:  /bookshelf/psychology_of_money/
 ---

 <style type="text/css">